You are here: Home Tune Your Guitar

 Wash your hands before you play, and wipe your strings off with a soft, clean cloth every time you play.

-Consider using coated strings (I recommend Elixir Strings ).
+Consider using coated strings (I recommend Elixir Strings or D'Addario EXP's).
 Although they are a bit more expensive per set, the coating protects the wound strings from problems caused by dirt, resulting in longer string life.

 Stabilize Them Quickly...